gerx24/gitops/core/charts/crdb-to-postgres-migration/README.md

 # CRDB Cluster Management

-This repository contains a scheduled workflow for managing backups of the `vulcan_core_prod` database and performing PostgreSQL dumps.
+This repository contains a scheduled workflow for managing backups of the `gerx24_core_prod` database and performing PostgreSQL dumps.
 The process ensures that backups are handled efficiently and stored appropriately.

 ## Workflow Overview